 What People Love About the Garmin eLog

-When it comes to ease of use, the Garmin eLog is especially enjoyed by drivers and fleet managers because it is easy to install and functions like a plug and play device.
+When it comes to ease of use, the Garmin eLog is, however, enjoyed by drivers and fleet managers.
+And this is because the device is easy to install and functions like a plug and play device.

 What People Don’t Love About the Garmin eLog

 Like anything, there are problems with the Garmin e-Log.
 One that continually comes up is: